By: John Szymankiewicz, Beer Law Center

 Notice that we haven’t yet asked them what they want.
 We’ve spent this whole time just establishing with them that we’re on the same side.

-Be ready for them to tell you what they want at this time, though it may not happen.
-Do not ask them “What would it take to make you happy?”
+Be ready for them to tell you what they want at this time, even if you may not be able to provide it.
+Do not ask them, “What would it take to make you happy?”